wso2/docs-is/en/docs/using-wso2-identity-server/managing-human-tasks.md

     | Approve    | Approve the task.                                                                                                                                                         |
     | Disapprove | Disapprovethe task.
 The requested operation will be canceled.                                                                                                             |
     | Release    | Releasethe task so that other user can claim and approve or disapprove it.                                                                                                |
+!!! info
     The workflow comes with some advanced features such as:

     -   [Multi-step
         approvals](../../using-wso2-identity-server/using-workflows-with-user-management)
     -   [User specific
         approvals](../../using-wso2-identity-server/using-workflows-with-user-management)
     -   [Multiple role based
         approvals](../../using-wso2-identity-server/using-workflows-with-user-management)

     Instead of a one step approval, there can be multiple steps to the approval flow.
 For example, a workflow with two step approval where in the first step the role to authorize the request is the M anager and in the second step the role to authorize the request is the S eniorManager .
 In this case, when a user is added to the system, only users with M anager role can initially see the pending approvals.
 After the users with this role approves the pending tasks, then the users with S eniorManager role can see the pending tasks.
 After both the users approve, the task is completed.